GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 ### Experience

-- **Usually goes with the current hype.** Always wants to try out new frameworks or languages but doesn't know how to balance this with the daily routine.
-Usually, this ends up hurting the productivity for themselves or the team.
+- Knows different frameworks and languages, not necessarily having the experience to balance refactorings and rewrites with product demands.
 - Knows at least a bit about software development (a few months to one year of experience), preferably in production environment.
 Has already worked in new features, bugfixes, etc.
 - Knows at least a bit about agile culture.
 Has a slight idea of key practices such as Scrum or Kanban.
-- Does not review code from other collaborators.
-Finds it difficult to analyze external code and to find problems in it.
-- Asks for help whenever they are feeling blocked, not productive or doesn't know what to do.
+- **Asks for help** whenever they are feeling blocked, not productive or doesn't know what to do.
-- Usually codes "by example" (e.g. copying code), and **does not understand how that code works**.
 - Gets blocked often, requiring more attention and support.
-- Is not proactive with new tasks.
-Usually needs someone else to tell them what to do.

 ### Hard Skills

 - **Knows at least a bit of the tech stack that we use** (Ruby on Rails, React, Next.js, TypeScript, Python, GraphQL, etc).
-Will eventually get blocked and have questions on how to build software using those technologies.
+Can eventually get blocked and have questions on how to build software using those technologies.
-- Knows at least a bit about automated tests, and at least understands their importance.
+- Knows at least a bit about automated tests, and understands their importance.
 Is capable of writing a test with the help of another developer.
-- Usually has a difficult time to write code that respects our [Styleguide](https://github.com/GeekHunter-Brasil/hello-world).
 - Usually can't do TDD on a daily basis, but knows what it is.
-- Knows at least a bit about git, but can't follow processes such as gitflow.
+- Knows at least a bit about git.
-- Doesn't know much about database technologies, and usually has a hard time writing a SQL query.
+- Doesn't know much about database technologies, but is able to write simple SQL queries.
-- Knows about Object-Oriented Programming, but has difficulty implementing it daily.
+- Knows about Object-Oriented Programming.
-- Usually **doesn't know much about software design**.
-Has a hard time following patterns (e.g. clean or hexagonal architecture).
-- Doesn't know how to architect an application according to its needs (a monolith, micro-services, serveless, etc). **Usually tries to implement a complex model where it's not needed and ends up hurting productivity**.
-- **Doesn't know how to debug code**.
-Usually has a difficult time trying to understand why something doesn't work.

 ### Soft Skills

 - Communicates efficiently in synchronous moments (e.g. squad rituals such as dailies, plannings, reviews; pair programming sessions) as well as asynchronous ones (e.g. discussions on Slack, JIRA, Basecamp, etc).
 - Is really motivated to learn more and develop their skills.
-- Usually doesn't understand their own strengths and gaps, or how to advance in their career.
-Needs an active leadership helping them to progress.
+- Will have dificulties understanding their own strengths and gaps.
+Needs an active leadership helping them to progress in their career.

 ## 🐤 Mid-level Software Development Analyst